How It Works

 Quick Preview

 - Step 4.
-Click on to convert the photo into a pencil drawing with the new settings.
+Click to convert the photo into a pencil drawing with the new settings.

 Note: You can observe the processing in real-time.
 It's possible to stop photo-to-sketch rendering and save the semi-processed drawing as a result.
 To interrupt the process, use the Stop button right to the progress bar.